 Digital Signage and Video Messaging System

 The Aavelin System provides the College with the ability to broadcast announcements, publications and more.
 On the main campus in Middletown, the monitors are located in the cafeteria, the Student Lounge, Founders Hall foyer, the entry level of Chapman Hall and by the elevator on the upper level of Chapman Hall.
-At the Meriden Center, they are located in the main floor foyer, on the 4th floor and on the 5th floor.

 Items posted on the monitors are for College business only, such as College events, news for students, etc. Solicitations for private enterprise, non-profit organizations or anything of a personal nature are prohibited.